 7. Brave Berry Romero Castle

 If you have the time, and the courage, follow the winding country lanes and spend some time in Berry Romero Castle.
 Located inland to the west of Torquay, this 16th Century landmark is a rewarding place to spend as much time as you dare.
-Reputedly the most haunted castle in England, you can find out all about its dark history while exploring the grounds with your trusty four legged pal by your side, just in case.
-Car park, toilets and a seasonally open cafe are all on site.
+Reputedly the most haunted castle in England, you can find out all about its dark history while exploring the grounds with your trusty four-legged pal by your side, just in case.
+A car park, toilets and a seasonally open cafe are all on-site.

 Looking at Visiting the Area

-Experience a real home from home ambience at one of these cosy holiday cottages in Torquay that give Fido a warm welcome.
+Experience a real home from home ambience at one of these Torquay dog friendly cottages.

-We have saved you the work and compiled a list of the best dog-friendly lodges and log cabins near Torquay.
+We have saved you the work and compiled a list of dog friendly lodges in Torquay.